-An implant-supported denture can replace many or all of the teeth located one arch.
+An implant-supported denture can replace many or all of the teeth located in one arch.
 Up to eight dental implants per arch will need to be surgically placed in the jaw bone.
-Once they have fully fused with the jaw bone, a custom made denture will be attached.
-The denture can either snap onto the implants or they can be permanently screwed into place.
+Once they have fully fused with the jaw bone, a custom-made denture will be attached.
+The denture can either snap onto the implants or can be permanently screwed into place.

 Using teeth implants to secure your denture offers many benefits.
 It will eliminate embarrassing situations when the restoration slips around in the mouth.
 The dental implants will also act as missing tooth roots which prevents bone loss.